coopcycle/coopcycle-website/content/federation.en.md

 +++
 draft = false
-title = "The European federation" description = "The European federation" lang = "en" menu = "main" weight = 1
+title = "The federation"
+description = "The co-ops of the CoopCycle network" lang = "en" menu = "main" weight = 1